 A Few Final Tips for Playa Blanca

 - Take cash.
 There are no nearby ATMs and few if any of the businesses take cards.

-- Taking a bottle of rum and buying cokes as you go is a good way to save some pesos, as is taking a big liter bottle of water and some snacks.
+- Taking a bottle of rum and buying cokes as you go is a good way to save some pesos, as is taking a big bottle or jug of water and some snacks.

 - I’d suggest leaving any big bags in Cartagena if you can.
 Most hotels and hostels would likely hold them for you if you ask.

-- If you’re leaving the beach, be sure you do so by 5 pm, unless you have arranged to go on the late shuttle back.
+- If you’re leaving the beach, be sure you do so by 5 pm, unless you have arranged transportation later than that before hand.
 It gets tough to find anything after that.

 - The crowds are stressing the ecosystem in Playa Blanca.
 Don’t litter, and it’s not a horrible idea to take out what trash you can as there just isn’t proper waste disposal on the beach.